 Knowing exactly when and how your Samsung TV freezes occur can help identify the potential cause:

-- Frequent short freezes during shows: This likely points to Wi-Fi intermittence and connection problems if you’re streaming the content.
+• Frequent Short Freezes while Streaming Shows: This likely points to Wi-Fi intermittence and connection problems if you’re streaming the content.

 Pay attention to any patterns around specific triggers like playing certain content, using certain apps, overheating after long periods, etc., as this can directly point to causes like incorrect settings.